UKHomeOffice/engineering-guidance-and-standards/docs/standards/use-ai.md

 ### You MUST only use approved tools

-Teams use AI tools that are explicitly approved on the Technology Register by the organisation and configured in line with published guidance.
-Unapproved AI tools are not used for software development activities unless formal approval has been granted.
+Teams must only use AI tools that are explicitly approved on the Technology Register by the organisation and configured in line with published guidance.
+Unapproved AI tools are not to be used for software development activities.

 ---